ufz/ogs/web/content/docs/tools/model-preparation/compute-node-areas-from-surface-mesh/index.md

 ## General

 In the process of incorporating boundary conditions of second type (or Neumann boundary conditions) into the simulation model, the area associated to each surface node is needed for the local assembly.
-This tool reads a surface mesh (see also [ExtractSurface]({{< ref "extract-surface" >}})), computes the associated area for each node and writes the information as txt and csv data.
+This tool reads a surface mesh (see also [ExtractSurface]({{< ref "extract-surface" >}})), computes the associated area for each node and writes the information as TXT and CSV data.

 ## Usage